PowerDNS/pdns/docs/settings.rst

 In some problematic scenarios, primary servers send truncated SOA responses.
 As a workaround, this setting can be turned off, and the DO flag as well as the signature checking will be disabled.
-To avoid additional drift, primary servers then must always increase the zone serial on signature changes.
+To avoid additional drift, primary servers must then always increase the zone serial when it updates signatures.

 It is strongly recommended to keep this setting enabled (`yes`).